Tunde and Wunmi Obe: Jay Search

 On December 3, 2004, Wunmi lost her younger brother Jaiyejeje Aboderin, who was only 33 years old.
 He slumped and died after a game of basketball leaving behind a wife (actress Stella Damasus) and two daughters, Angelica and Isabel.
 While alive, Jaiye Aboderin supported and encouraged young and upcoming music acts.
 In 2009, the family launched Jay Search, a talent competition in his memory.

 The first Jay Search was held on December 3, 2009.
 23-year-old undergraduate OluwaSunbo Olundegun (also known as Big Ma) emerged the winner walked home with a cash prize of N150,000 and a record deal of a single with T.W.O's Kopykats Entertainment record label.
 Today, she is an on-air personality with a popular lifestyle radio in Nigeria and also runs her PR outfit.

 Due to the fact that it was solely sponsored by the family, it took another two years for the second edition of the competition to hold.
 The winner is offered a recording contract; for one single with KopyKats Entertainment, a cash prize, a photo shoot, a video, and some publicity.
 The non-profit making competition is designed to make them visible and create a stepping stone for them because they are not bound by any contract.
 The contestants are taken through two stages of the competition; they perform their composition and another song.
 They are not restricted to any music genre.
 The basis of choosing a winner was not about who could sing the best but who had the most marketable song and personality.

 The last set of judges were El-Dee of Trybes Record, Segun Demuren of EME, Segun Obe, and Wale Aboderin, Chairman of Punch.
 In 2011, Daniel Oramali, also known as Chuck Dee, emerged the winner of the second edition while other contestants went home with consolation prizes.
 The video of his single "Take Control" was unveiled to the public at Federal Palace Hotel on December 13, 2014, at the 10th year memorial of Jaiye Aboderin.
 Chuck Dee also got the prizes promised as the winner.

 Personal life

-T.W.O have been married since 1998 with three children, Modesayo, Ricardo and Andre.
+T.W.O have been married since 1998, and have three children, Modesayo, Ricardo and Andre.
 When they are not in the studio recording or rehearsing with their band, they spend quality time with their children and attend to their businesses.
 They are not a regular in the social scene because they only socialize when necessary.
 They love the quiet and private lifestyle.